'My Pension Online' frequently asked questions

 Please ensure that your password is meeting the correct criteria: It must contain 8 characters including an upper and lower case character, a number and a symbol.
 If you've forgotten your password, please click the 'Forgotten your password?' link below the submit button.

-Why have I got more that one benefit statement?
+Why have I got more than one benefit statement?

 This will be because you have more than one job.
 For example, if you're a teaching assistant and a lunchtime support assistant and pay into the pension scheme for both posts, you'll have a statement for each post.